Skip to main content

 Context Object

-Every step receives a ctx object with:
+Every workflow receives a ctx object via the function export:

 PropertyDescription

-ctx.inputsManual dispatch inputs (empty object for other triggers)
+ctx.inputManual dispatch inputs (empty object for other triggers)

 ctx.repoRepository information (owner, name)